 And i love this.
 Nightcrawler is swallowed by a garbage truck...

 ...and he's not alone in there.
 He has to convince the people inside that he's not a demon.
 But he is a mutant, which he realizes might seem just as bad.

 Why, oh why, must there be such stereotypes against mutants?
 Can't we see that they are people just like us?
-Except Nightcrawler was raised by a gypsy sorceress and his father is the demonic warlord Azazel, but besides he's just like you and me.
+Except Nightcrawler was raised by a gypsy sorceress and his father is the demonic warlord Azazel, but besides that he's just like you and me.

-Later, Nightcrawler encounters a gargoyle that isn't happy with the out of towners.
+Later, Nightcrawler encounters a gargoyle who isn't happy with the out of towners.
 And even if it was in the nature of gargoyles to attack people, which it isn't, they "don't harm where you live".